 - Online through the student portal (my.baker.edu), using ACH or by credit/debit card.
 NOTE: There is a 2.75 percent fee for use of a credit/ debit card for payment.
-No fee is associated with ACH payments. - By personal check or money order mailed to Baker College or delivered to the OneStop office.

-Baker College accepts Visa, MasterCard, Discover, and American Express.
+(4.25 percent for international debit/credit cards).
+No fee is associated with ACH payments. - By personal check or money order mailed to Baker College or delivered to the OneStop Office. - Baker College accepts Visa, MasterCard, Discover, and American Express.